-In May 2019, the Governmental Accounting Standards Board (GASB) issued Statement No. 91, "Conduit Debt Obligations".
-This statement, which is effective for periods beginning after December 15, 2020, will not have any effect on the City's financial reporting.
+In January 2020, the Governmental Accounting Standards Board (GASB) issued Statement No. 92, "Omnibus 2020".
+This statement is effective for fiscal periods beginning after June 15, 2021, with the exception of the provisions affecting GASB 87 which is effective upon issuance, will not have any effect on the Township's financial reporting.

 In March 2020, the Governmental Accounting Standards Board (GASB) issued Statement No. 93, "Replacement of Interbank Offered Rates".
-This statement, which is effective for periods ending December 31, 2021, will not have any effect on the City's financial reporting.
+This statement is effective for fiscal periods beginning after December 31, 2021, will not have any effect on the Township's financial reporting.